spacemakerai/course-wasm/README.md

 The assignments in this workshop have 2 parts.
 In part 1 you will go through a set of 8 small tasks where you fill in missing parts of code.
-When you have completed task 8, you will have a program which searches and visualizes the iterations until an optimal solution is found.
+When you have completed task 8, you will have a program which searches and visualizes the iterations until the solver converges

 The second part builds on the foundation in part 1 with more advanced tasks.
 Here we have put together independent tasks so that you can choose the task